MIS-DLIF – Direct Lateral Interbody Fusion

 Are You a Candidate for MIS-DLIF?

 Have you suffered from lower back or leg pain for 6 months or longer?
 Have you tried conservative treatments with no relief?
-Then you may be a perfect candidate for a keyhole MIS-DLIF procedure.
+Then you may be a perfect candidate for the Inspired Spine MIS-DLIF procedure.